|MOBOTIX cameras perfectly withstand the weather conditions on the high seas|

 |MOBOTIX cameras guarantee that employees of Ampelmann’s customers can disembark safely|

 "As a partner of both large and small companies with critical processes, we pay a great deal of attention to the quality of all the products we use.
-MOBOTIX have had an excellent reputation in its field for many years.
+MOBOTIX has had an excellent reputation in its field for many years.
 Moreover, MOBOTIX cameras are generally maintenance-free, which allows our customers to save on operating costs throughout the entire product lifetime.”

 Safe disembarkation guaranteed